trychlos/pwix-tabular/README.md

-# pwix:tabular
+# pwix:tabular-ext

 ## What is it ?

-A Meteor package which encapsulates `aldeed:tabular` to force the homogeneity of tabular presentations.
+A Meteor package which encapsulates `aldeed:tabular` to force the homogeneity of tabular presentations inside of our applications.

-## Features
+## Usage

+In our .html template, use tabular_ext instead of tabular, with just the same parameters.

 ## Configuration

 None at the moment.

 ## Provides

+The package provides a single `TabularExt` class which extends the `aldeed:tabular` `Tabular.Table` class.

 ### Methods